petra1/AccessibilityDemo/README.md

 <h2>Usage</h2>

 The app can be used as a reference for the evolution of test tools for accessibility.
-The app is also intended as an example of how an app acceible can be made.
+The app is also intended as an example of how an  app can be made acceible.

 In the app are different elements e.g image buttons ect.
 I have implemented each element twice - once in an accessible version and once not accessible variant.